A Survey of Reinforcement Learning from Human Feedback: Feedback

 In addition to using any of the previously described feedback types in isolation, combining multiple feedback types is both possible and often advantageous.
 There are three main ways to combine feedback types: (a) a two-phase setup, consisting of initialization and refinement, (b) integrating a primary feedback type with a supplementary one; and (c) merging multiple primary feedback types.

 The two-phase setup can be used to either initialize the reward model from offline data or to learn a representation that improves later reward learning.
 A common approach involves using one feedback type, typically demonstrations (see \cref{sec:feedback-initializations}), to initialize the reward model, subsequently fine-tuning this model with another type, such as comparisons.
 This method is exemplified by \citet{ibarz2018reward}, who combined demonstrations and pairwise comparisons.
-For a more detailed discussion on feedback types suitable for initialization, refer to \cref{sec:feedback-initializations}.
+For a more detailed discussion on feedback types suitable for initialization, we refer to \cref{sec:feedback-initializations}.
 Alternatively, a representation-focused type of feedback might be employed initially (\cref{sec:feedback-commonclasses-representationfocused}) to cultivate a superior representation, followed by the application of a primary feedback type for reward model learning.

-Combining a primary feedback type with a supplementary one can be beneficial to make the most out of the available user-interactions.
+Combining a primary feedback type with a supplementary one can be beneficial to make the most of the available user interactions.
 Supplementary feedback, while not sufficient for reward model training by itself, can often be collected cheaply or as a side-effect of other interactions, making it a valuable addition to the primary feedback type.
-Refer to \cref{sec:feedback-commonclasses-supplementary} for a discussion on supplementary feedback types.
+We refer to \cref{sec:feedback-commonclasses-supplementary} for a discussion on supplementary feedback types.

 Finally, combining multiple primary feedback types can be beneficial to capitalize on the strengths of each.
 For instance, \cite{koppol2020iterative} combine informative and demanding queries with less-informative and less-demanding ones to achieve a balance between cognitive load and informativeness.
 Similarly, to enhance expressivity, \citet{mehta2023unified} combines demonstrations, pairwise comparisons, and corrections, allowing users to select their preferred type of feedback.